auth0/rules/rules/guardian-multifactor-changed-device.md

 - guardian
 ---

-## Multifactor with Auth0 Guardian
+## Multifactor when device changes

 This rule is used to trigger multifactor authentication when the user has changed devices since the last request.